cacttus/Emscripten_Test/README.md

 This is a simple Emscripen test engine with C++ / Opengl / CMake / Linux.

+Tests <br/>
+* Render Speed in WASM
+* Threads (-pthread)
+* CORS

 # Problems
 The express.js server instance doesn't handle queries the right way.
 It doesn't look very nice.
+It runs locally over an instance of CORS.

 # How to Run<br/>
 pkg install<br/>